pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I should have read more about storage services.
 * I highly recommend that you read the book Preparing for the GCP exam and take the tests at the end of each chapter.

----

-Ana: You should read the documentation about the new API that we are using.

-Bob: I'll read it.
-Thanks for the recommendation.
-Do you have anything else for me?

-Ana: You should get in touch with the other devs and discuss the API with them.

----

----

-Ana: I have never read this book.

-Bob: I think you could find it on Google.

-Ana: I will look for it.

-Bob: In my opinion, you must read this book. (strong opinion)

-Bob: In my opinion, you should read this book. (opinion)

----

 ## deceive deceived (d) (reg)
 * She deceived me again!
 I'm such a fool!